kbfreder/acs-blockgroup-data/README.md

 ### Manual:
 These datasets must be downloaded manually.
 Save them to `data/manual_download`.
-(Folder should be created by `prep_all_data` script.)
+(This folder is created by `prep_all_data` script.)
 Update the respective variables in `config.py` as needed, which hold the filenames.

 - County-MSA crosswalk:
     - Download from: https://www.bls.gov/cew/classifications/areas/qcew-county-msa-csa-crosswalk.xlsx